History of mankind museum

 I got the feeling that the museum has not enough space to finish what it has started, and to answer the last question: Where are we heading to ?

 There is no room explaining the notion of transhumanism, our evolution through technology, the pression we apply on our environment and last but not least our extinction.
-The last word may chock but we will disappear as a species.
-The relevant question is how and when.

 It is very likely we will be the architect of our own extinction.

-Either by designing a new species in our laboratories with enhanced bodies and better cognitive faculties or more simply by transforming too much our environment.
+Either by designing a new species in our laboratories with enhanced bodies and better cognitive faculties or more simply by transforming too much

 This was simply eluded.